 The Roman naturalist Pliny the Elder recorded 32 medicinal uses of rose petals, flowers and heads.
 In medieval Europe, roses were grown more for medicine and food than their beauty.
 And with dozens of varieties native to North America, the indigenous peoples here made use of the leaves, petals, hips, and roots for a variety of ailments, including colds, fevers, diarrhea, influenza and stomach issues.

 Rose hips contain triple the amount of vitamin C found in citrus fruits and make a delicious tea.
 Rose petals are a romantic, unique addition to salads and chocolate alike, while rose water is divine in whipped cream and baked goods.
 Both the hips and petals can be used to make tasty jams and syrups.

 Externally, rose water (hydrosol) soothes inflammation and acts as a mild astringent, toning and balancing the skin while simultaneously providing that signature, sensual scent that calms the senses.
 Our Balancing Facial Mist with rose water is a fan favorite, the Restoring Mask makes use of ground rose hips paired with raw cacao and the Restoring Facial Oil is full of rose hip seed oil, high in vitamin C as well as the natural retinol vitamin A, making it ideal for protecting skin and increasing cell turnover.
-Look for our new rose and magnesium bath soak at our pop-up this Saturday at Urban Sanctuary and up online soon!
+AND our romantic rosebud, himalayan salt and magnesium Soothing Bath Soak is now up online as well!